-Part 1 What is love?
+1. What is love?

-Love is, and always has been, an ideal of humanity.
-We seek it in myriad ways -physically, emotionally, spiritually by virtue, by learning, by hook or by crook, by prayer.
+Love is, and has always been, an ideal of humanity.
+We seek it in myriad ways physically, emotionally, spiritually-by virtue, by learning, by hook or by crook, by prayer.
 Nowadays, the word "love" is used in so many different ways that our ideal has been all but lost in the confusion of words and concepts.